Tucson Fat Transfer Surgery Information, Benefits and Risks

 If your procedure is in the office

-Take your prescribed pain medication one hour before the operation.
-Wear comfortable clothes that are easy to get on and off.
+Take your prescribed pain medication 1 hour before surgery.
+Wear comfortable clothes that are easy to put on and take off.
 Upon arrival, you will be taken to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for surgery.

 How are fat transfers performed?

-The operation takes between 1-2 hours depending on how much fat needs to be removed and transferred.
+Surgery takes 1 to 2 hours, depending on how much fat needs to be removed and transferred.
 At the surgery center, the anesthesiologist will put you to sleep for your safety and comfort.
 In the office, local sedation is used.
-Dr. Maloney will inject a tumescent fluid (lidocaine, saline and epinephrine) and perform “low suction” liposuction to harvest the fat.
+Dr. Maloney will inject a tumescent fluid (lidocaine, saline and epinephrine) and perform “low suction” liposuction to remove fat.
 The fat will then be put in a centrifuge and separated from the fluid and oils.
-Once the fat has been separated, Dr. Maloney will numb the areas he is going to inject.
+Once the fat has been separated, Dr. Maloney will numb the areas he is going to inject the fat into.
 Using specially designed cannulas, he will begin injecting the fat into the areas that have lost volume.
 Dissolvable sutures are then used to close the incision.
 You will wake up in the recovery room and be ready to go home in about an hour (in the office you will be released more quickly since you were not put under).

 What should I expect after fat transfers?

-There will be a small dressing over the area where the fat was harvested.
+A small dressing will be applied over the area where the fat was removed.
 It is normal to ooze fluid from the incisions.
-You should rest and eat a healthy diet high in protein for successful healing.
+Rest and eat a healthy diet, high in protein, for successful recovery.
 You should also avoid alcohol and refrain from smoking.
 All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery time.
-You may be stiff and sore when you first get up and walk around.
-The more you are up walking around the better you will feel.
+You may be stiff and sore when you first get up and walk around, but the more you are up walking around the better you will feel.
 You will be swollen after surgery as we always overcorrect the area, knowing a portion of the fat will be absorbed.
 Any bruising can last a few weeks.
-It takes about three weeks to see results, so be patient during the recovery process.
-You may remove your dressings and shower 1-3 days after surgery, depending on what the office tells you.
-Return to the office for your first post-operative exam 1-3 days after surgery.
+It takes about 3 weeks to see results, so be patient during the healing process.
+You may remove your dressings and shower 1 to 3 days after surgery, depending on what the office tells you.
+Return to the office for your first postoperative exam 1 to 3 days after surgery.
 A low-grade fever is not uncommon after any operation.
-If you have any questions during the recovery phase, please do not hesitate to call the office any time, day or night.
+If you have any questions during the recovery phase, please call the office any time, day or night.

 What are the benefits of fat transfers?

-After the procedure the areas that have lost volume due to aging will be corrected.
+After the procedure the areas that have lost volume will be corrected.

 What are the risks of fat transfers?

-Fat transfers have both aesthetic and health risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
+Fat transfers have both aesthetic and health risks, and it is your personal decision whether the benefits outweigh the risks.
 The most common risk is the need to have the procedure repeated because the body absorbs the fat.
 This happens in about 10% of patients.
-Other risks include scars, bleeding, infection, asymmetry, excessive firmness or changes in skin sensation.
-There are also uncommon, but more complicated risks such as deep vein thrombosis.
+Other risks include scarring, bleeding, infection, asymmetry, excessive firmness or changes in skin sensation.
+There are also uncommon, but more complicated risks such as deep-vein thrombosis.
 For a full list of risks, go to plasticsurgery.org.